CambridgeDH/CDH-cookbook/beginner/python/Functions-and-Object-Oriented-Programming.md

 name = 'Maria'
 print(type(name))
 ```
 We get '<class 'str'> back.
 This output means that 'Maria' is an object belonging to the Class 'str'.
 This Class organises code around strings, which are literally characters in a row.
 The variable 'name' that we created contains an 'object' that is in the form of a string, 'M' 'a' 'r' 'i' 'a'.
-This object we created is the embodiment of the Class 'str' in real life in our code.
+This object we created is the embodiment of the Class 'str' in in our code.
 We call these embodiments 'instances' of a Class.
 The Class defines the structure of some data and some actions, and when we use a Class, the result is an object, such as 'name' here.

 **For a quick rule of thumb: anything we create in Python is an 'object' or 'instance' embodying a more abstract organisation of code, or a Class.**